What Is a Domain Name? Understanding How It Works and the Different Types of Domain Names

 Google Domain Review

-Other than “what is a domain name?” we will answer some other frequently asked questions about domain names:
+Other than “what is a domain name?”, we’ll answer other frequently asked questions about domain names or website addresses:

 What Is the Difference Between a Domain Name and a Website?

-A domain name is the address of a website.
-It is what users enter into a browser to access it.
+A domain name is a website address.
+It’s what internet users enter into a browser to access a website.
 On the other hand, a website is a collection of web pages made up of files under a single domain.

 How Do I Check the Owner of a Domain Name?

 You can check who owns a domain name by browsing ICANN Lookup.
-Simply enter the domain into the search bar to locate its contact information.
-Many domain owners hide their personal data for privacy reasons.
-If the contact information is masked, you can contact the registrar for more details.
+Simply enter the domain into the search bar to find its contact information.
+However, many domain owners hide their personal data for privacy reasons.
+You can contact the registrar for more details if the contact information is masked.

 How Can I Get a Free Domain Name?

 Hostinger offers free domain registration for one year with our hosting plans.
 If you don’t mind spending little money, consider cheap domain names.